Kirkland man charged with kidnapping, rape and assault for 13-hour attack on autistic woman

 In a forensic interview Tuesday, the woman told the examiner at one point, the man had threatened to strangle his cat in front of her, telling her she would have to wear a collar and eat from the cat’s bowl if she resisted him, the charges say.
 The man also told her, “now that I have broke you in, I’m going to sell you to my friends,” according to charging papers.

-A nurse at Harborview documented that the woman had physical injuries including bruises, bite marks, extensive swelling and difficulty breathing and swallowing as a result of being strangled, the charges say.
+A nurse at Harborview documented that the woman had physical injuries including bruises, bite marks, extensive swelling and difficulty breathing and swallowing as a result of being choked, the charges say.

 Brownlee is to be arraigned Sept.
-16, at which time prosecutors intend to ask a judge to place him on electronic-home monitoring, according to a spokesman for Prosecutor Dan Satterberg.
+16, at which time prosecutors intend to ask a judge to place him on electronic-home monitoring, according to a spokesperson for Prosecutor Dan Satterberg.